Interplay of Kondo Physics with Incommensurate Charge Density Waves in CeTe$_3$

-Here we perform ARPES studies on CeTe$_3$ and on iso-electronic LaTe$_3$ and GdTe$_3$ compounds and characterize the features of their electronic structure related to the incommensurate CDW.
-In CeTe$_3$, we detect traces of hybridization of the localized Ce 4$f-$derived state at the Fermi level with the highly itinerant states that remain ungapped and form the Fermi surface in the CDW state.
+Here we perform ARPES studies on \ce{CeTe3} and on iso--electronic \ce{LaTe3} and \ce{GdTe3} compounds and characterize the features of their electronic structure related to the incommensurate CDW.
+In \ce{CeTe3}, we detect traces of hybridization of the localized Ce 4$f-$derived state at the Fermi level with the highly itinerant states that remain ungapped and form the FS in the CDW state.
 We also find that the hybridization of the itinerant states with the deeper multiplet of Ce $4f$ localized states is strongly $k-$dependent.
-This indicates that: 1) the Kondo physics can play a role in materials with incommensurate CDW and 2) the $k-$dependent hybridization of itinerant and localized states may be responsible for the dualities often seen in heavy fermions, where in specific heat the carriers are heavy and in quantum transport they seem light.
-The latter is not specific to CDW materials, but should be generally valid for heavy fermion systems.
-These findings answer some of the most fundamental questions related to heavy fermion materials.
+This indicates that: 1) the Kondo physics can play a role in materials with incommensurate CDW and 2) the $k-$dependent hybridization of itinerant and localized states may be responsible for the dualities seen in HFs, where different experimental techniques see different masses of carriers.
+The latter is unrelated to CDW, and should be generally consider for the HF systems.
+These findings answer some of the most fundamental questions related to HF materials.